 The levels differ from one another based on the following factors:

-• time (how long it was in the reactor)
+- time (how long it was in the reactor)

-• temperature (how high the temperature is elevated)
+- temperature (how high the temperature is elevated)

-• pressure (amount of pressure used);
+- pressure (amount of pressure used);

-• amount of fluorine introduced
+- amount of fluorine introduced

 Fluorination is available for use on HDPE, LDPE and PP containers.
 Common products that can cause paneling, and may require fluorination are cleaners and solvents, essential oils, automotive products and paint thinners.

-If you would like to know more about this process, what level, when to do it based on your products, we would love to connect you to one of our experts for a discussion.
+If you would like to know more about this process, what level and when to do it based on your products, we would love to connect you to one of our experts for a discussion.
 Our team of specialists can help you get the bottling solution that is best for your products.